2017 Stockholm truck attack: Further investigation

 Several other people were briefly detained by police in connection with the attack.
 Police said on 13 April that they had held about 700 interrogations and made approximately 300 seizures during the preliminary investigation.
 Five people were detained the day after the attack in two separate raids of a car and apartment linked to Akilov, all of whom were released from police custody within two days.
 The next day, a second suspect with links to Akilov was arrested on a lower level of suspicion of terrorist crimes through murder.
 The prosecutor revoked the arrest of the suspect two days later as the suspicions had weakened.
 Another person was arrested for an undisclosed offense on 23 April and two days later the arrest was revoked as the person was cleared of any involvement in the attack.

 Casualties

 Five people died as a result of the attack.
 Four of the victims who were killed at the scene or died in hospital shortly thereafter were identified as British Spotify executive Chris Bevington, 41, a 31-year-old Belgian psychologist, a 69-year-old Swedish woman, and Ebba Åkerlund, an 11-year-old Swedish girl.
 The last casualty, a 69-year-old Swedish politician from the Green Party, Marie Kide, died in hospital three weeks after the attack.
 In a press release on the day of the attack, the Stockholm County Council said that 15 people were being treated in hospitals, nine for serious injuries.

-Ebba Åkerlund was mentioned in the manifesto of the perpetrator of the Christchurch mosque shootings. Åkerlund's parents denounced the shootings and the use of her death as a pretext to commit terrorist attacks.
+Ebba Åkerlund was mentioned as a motivating factor in the manifesto of the perpetrator of the Christchurch mosque shootings. Åkerlund's parents denounced the shootings and the use of her death as a pretext to commit terrorist attacks.